ReactTraining/react-workshop/app-react-router-framework/LESSONS/03-url-state/practice/GUIDE.md

 # URL State

-The goal of this practice is to practice using the URL for state.
-The URL is not only a legitimate place to keep state between the front-end and back-end, it's actually the original place for keeping state before Single Page Apps.
+The goal is to practice using the URL for state.

 # Task 1

-The only component you'll need to work on is inside of `_products-layout` called `FilterLink`.
+The only component you'll need to work on is inside of `products-layout` called `FilterLink`.
 Right now, it works for clicking on filters in the UI and toggling the URL so only one brand can be filtered at one time.
 We want you to re-write the algorithm in `FilterLink` so if the user clicks two checkboxes, we'll have two brands in the filter like this:

 localhost:3000/products?brand=apple%2Cgoogle